zdcthomas/yop.nvim/README.md

 $ make watch
 ```

-In both commands you myght specify a single spec to test/watch using:
+In both commands you might specify a single spec to test/watch using:

 ### GitHub actions